-The LPC2470 microcontroller consists of an ARM7TDMI-S CPU with emulation support, the ARM7 local bus for closely coupled, high-speed access to the majority of on-chip memory, the AMBA AHB interfacing to high-speed on-chip peripherals and external memory, and the AMBA APB for connection to other on-chip peripheral functions.
-The microcontroller permanently configures the ARM7TDMI-S processor for little-endian byte order
+The LPC2420/2460 microcontroller consists of an ARM7TDMI-S CPU with emulation support, the ARM7 local bus for closely coupled, high-speed access to the majority of on-chip memory, the AMBA AHB interfacing to high-speed on-chip peripherals and external memory, and the AMBA APB for connection to other on-chip peripheral functions.
+The microcontroller permanently configures the ARM7TDMI-S processor for little-endian byte order.

-The LPC2470 implements two AHBs in order to allow the Ethernet block to operate without interference caused by other system activity.
+The LPC2460 only implements two AHB in order to allow the Ethernet block to operate without interference caused by other system activity.
 The primary AHB, referred to as AHB1, includes the VIC, GPDMA controller, and EMC.

-The second AHB, referred to as AHB2, includes only the Ethernet block and an associated 16 kB SRAM.
+The second AHB (LPC2460 only), referred to as AHB2, includes only the Ethernet block and an associated 16 kB SRAM.
 In addition, a bus bridge is provided that allows the secondary AHB to be a bus master on AHB1, allowing expansion of Ethernet buffer space into off-chip memory or unused space in memory residing on AHB1.